English

 Image of Caya Kerkhof

 You keep blinking, swallowing, and shifting in your seat.
-But nothing seems to alleviate what you're feeling: dry mucous membranes.
+Yet nothing seems to alleviate what you're feeling: dry mucous membranes.
 A common occurrence among women going through menopause.
 Why do you experience dry mucous membranes during menopause, and what can you do about it?
-Read on.
+Read on to find out.

-The mucus produced by our mucous membranes helps in eliminating waste.
-Think of mucus from your nose, tears from your eyes, or vaginal discharge.
+The mucus produced by our mucous membranes helps in expelling waste.
+Think of mucus from your nose, tears from your eyes, or discharge from your vagina.
 Changes in your hormone balance, as well as age, diet, stress, or medication, can affect the health of mucous membranes.

 Dry mucous membranes have reduced mucus production.
-The lack of moisture can cause irritation, itching, or even pain.
+Lacking moisture can lead to irritations, itching, or even pain.

 Vaginal Dryness: A Common Menopausal Symptom

 Our vagina also contains mucous membranes.
-During menopause, many changes occur in your body, such as the thinning and drying of the vaginal wall and labia.
-This is due to a decreased production of the hormones oestrogen and progesterone.
-These hormones ensure that our mucous membranes and vaginal flora, the bacteria in our vagina, remain healthy and balanced.
+During menopause, many changes occur in your body, such as the walls of the vagina and the labia becoming thinner and drier.
+This is due to a decreased production of hormones oestrogen and progesterone.
+These hormones help keep our mucous membranes and vaginal flora, the bacteria in our vagina, healthy and balanced.

-A healthy vaginal flora has many lactobacilli – a particular type of bacteria – and low bacterial diversity, meaning fewer different bacteria.
+A healthy vaginal flora contains many lactobacilli – a specific type of bacteria – and has low bacterial diversity, meaning fewer different types of bacteria.
 Women with a healthy vaginal flora experience less vaginal dryness than those with the opposite balance: fewer lactobacilli and higher bacterial diversity.

-Reduced oestrogen production during menopause can dry out the mucous membranes.
+A reduced production of oestrogen during menopause can dry out mucous membranes.
 Think of dry eyes, a dry mouth, or vaginal dryness.
 During menopause, your body gradually produces less oestrogen and progesterone.
-This results in the thinning and weakening of the vaginal skin.
-This is known as vaginal atrophy and is associated with dryness, irritation, itching, pain during intercourse, and vaginal and urinary tract infections.
+As a result, the skin of the vagina becomes thinner and weaker.
+This is known as vaginal atrophy and is accompanied by dryness, irritation, itching, pain during intercourse, and vaginal and urinary tract infections.

 Take good care of your mucous membranes.
-Here are our five tips:
+Here are our tips:

-Zinc is an essential mineral, meaning our body does not produce it, and we can only obtain it through diet.
+Zinc is an essential mineral, meaning our body does not produce it and we can only obtain it through food.
 Zinc contributes to the production of cells and tissues, which make up our entire body, including our mucous membranes.
-Additionally, zinc contributes to normal hormone balance.
-You can find zinc in large quantities in oysters and other seafood, nuts, seeds, and whole grains.
+Additionally, zinc supports normal hormone balance.
+You can find high amounts of zinc in oysters and other seafood, nuts, seeds, and whole grains.

 Vitamin E is an antioxidant, meaning it protects our body from external influences and helps maintain healthy cells and tissues.
-You can find vitamin E in nuts, seeds, kernels, sprouts, green (leafy) vegetables, and corn.
+You can find vitamin E in nuts, seeds, kernels, sprouted vegetables, green (leafy) vegetables, and corn.